Jenkins integration

 After the installation, the plugin will appear in the Manage Jenkins → Plugins → Installed plugins section.

-2. Install the global tool
+2. Set up the report generation tool

-To install the tool from the internet directly:
+To install the tool manually (internet-connected):

 In the Jenkins web interface, go to Manage Jenkins → Tools.